The Virginian (1929 film): Production

 The Virginian was based on the 1902 novel of the same name written by Owen Wister and its 1904 stage play adaptation.
-This was the first talkie adaptation of the novel, with two silent film adaptations released in 1914 and 1923.
+This was the first sound adaptation of the novel, with two silent film adaptations released in 1914 and 1923.
 The film was not entirely faithful to the book.

 The film was directed by Victor Fleming; it was his first sound film.
-Gary Cooper, who had previously appeared in several silent films, was cast as the Virginian; it was his first leading role in a western, and his first talkie.
+Gary Cooper, who had appeared in several silent films, was cast as the Virginian; it was his first leading role in a western and his first sound film.
 He was coached in the Virginian's accent by Randolph Scott.

-Production began in late May 1929, with shooting done in Sonora and Lone Pine, California.
-The train station scenes were filmed in Jamestown, California.
-The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.
+Production began in late May 1929, with shooting done in Sonora, California and Lone Pine, California.
+The railroad scenes were filmed on the Sierra Railway at Cooperstown near Oakdale in Stanislaus County, California.
 There was little studio shooting.
 To shoot outdoor scenes, the filmmakers used blimped cameras (cameras with internal soundproofing), which were a recent innovation.

 The film featured the traditional song "Bury Me Not on the Lone Prairie", hummed and sung by Richard Arlen.

 Techniques and style

 Rather than synchronize every sound on screen with a shown action, The Virginian treated sound as at times being independent of the action; this allowed for greater symbolism.
 The film also heavily used natural sounds, such as cattle.
-This was facilitated by the outdoor shooting locations.
+This effect was facilitated by the outdoor shooting locations.